-- 7 Both under European law and under the German Competition Act (Act against Restraints of Competition, GWB)8 vertical price fixing is generally covered by the prohibition of anti-competitive agreements (Article 101 TFEU9, Section 1 GWB) and can only be justified in exceptional cases. - 8 European law is applicable if the conduct in question is likely to affect trade between Member States.
-This is generally the case if, for example, a price-fixing measure affects

-In Germany, the European Commission and the competition authorities of the Länder, in other EU Member States, the European Commission and the respective local national competition authorities of the Member States.
+- 7 Both under European law and under the German Competition Act (Act against Restraints of Competition, GWB) vertical price fixing is generally covered by the prohibition of anti-competitive agreements (Article 101 TFEU, Section 1 GWB) and can only be justified in exceptional cases. - 8 European law is applicable if the conduct in question is likely to affect trade between Member States.
+This is generally the case if, for example, a price-fixing measure affects the whole domestic market.
+Trade between Member States can already be affected in cases where the price-fixing measure covers large regions of the domestic market.
+11 - 9 If a price-fixing measure does not affect trade between Member States, only German law will be applicable.
+However, German competition law follows the rules laid down by European law.
+The result of the legal assessment of a price-fixing measure will therefore not depend on whether both European and German law or solely German law is applicable. - 10 Under German and European law vertical price fixing is an appreciable restriction of competition generally covered by the prohibition of anti-competitive agreements.
+The extensive exemption from the prohibition available for agreements between companies operating at different levels of the distribution chain, which European law has provided a